furtiveJack/Outils_logiciels/projet/readme.md

 ```shell script
 defiXX.txt
 ```
-where 'XX' is (obvsiously) not an id for another map in this directory.
+where 'XX' is not an id for another map in this directory.

 To run a benchmark :
 ```shell script